-Robert D. Pace
+Robert D Pace

-Do you see what Moses teaches us?
-A person with an assignment from God needs a revelation of God.
-That’s because our successes do not reside in who we are they reside in who God is.
-And God’s Name is always enough!
-Jehovah-Rapha; Jehovah-Shalom; Jehovah-Rohi; Jehovah-Shammah; etc. That means you can ignore your weaknesses because, as Paul said, “Our adequacy is from God” (2 Corinthians 3:6).
+Thus, it is clear.
+A person with an assignment from God needs a vivid revelation of God.
+That’s because our successes do not reside in who we are they reside in who God is!
+And God is always enough: Jehovah-Rapha; Jehovah-Shalom; Jehovah-Rohi; Jehovah-Shammah; etc. That means you can ignore your weaknesses because, as Paul said, “Our adequacy is from God” (2 Corinthians 3:6).
 And an ounce of faith in God is greater than a ton of confidence in yourself!